rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 ```

 Sometimes expression-oriented style can yield very succinct code;
-other times the style requires contortions that can be more readily
+other times the style requires contortions that can be
-side-stepped when writing in statement-oriented style.
+avoided by writing in a statement-oriented style.

 Each of the styles has its use cases.
 Crucially, switching to a
 statement-oriented style in Rust does not sacrifice every other